anoopknr/light-css-menubar/README.md

-# light-css-menubar
+# light css menubar
-simple and light css menubar which is very easy to custamize
+simple and light css menubar which is very easy to customize.